omni-us/jsonargparse/README.rst

 an object with the parsed values or defaults available as attributes.
-For illustrative purposes giving to :func:`parse_args` a list of arguments (instead of automatically getting them from the command line arguments), with the parser from above you would observe:
+For illustrative purposes giving to :func:`parse_args` a list of arguments (instead of automatically getting them from the command line arguments), with the parser shown above you would observe:

 .. code-block:: python